andrewscwei/node-super-error/README.md

 #### Method: `SuperError.serialize(error)`

-Serializes any `Error` into a plain object representing a `SuperError`.
+Serializes any error into a plain object representing a `SuperError`.

-- `@param value: Error` — Any `Error`.
+- `@param value: unknown` — Any error.
 - `@returns SuperErrorObject` — A plain object representing a `SuperError`.

 #### Method: `SuperError.deserialize(value)`

-Deserializes any value to a `SuperError` instance. `SuperError`'s are passed through, and `Error`'s are converted to `SuperError`'s.
+Deserializes any value to a `SuperError` instance. `SuperError`s are passed through, and `Error`s are converted to `SuperError`s.
 Plain objects are deserialized to match their keys to respective `SuperError` properties.
 Strings are wrapped as the message of a `SuperError` and numbers are wrapped as the code of a `SuperError`.
 Everything else are wrapped as the cause of a `SuperError`.

 - `@param value: unknown` — Any value.
 - `@returns SuperError` — The deserialized `SuperError`.